teamrevspace/flowwork/README.md

 # Flow Work

-Goal: make a super minimalistic productivity app that will be in the menu bar/corner and allow people to do async coworking.
+Goal: make a super minimalistic productivity app that will be in the menu bar/corner and allow people to do coworking sessions in real time.

 User Flow:
 - log in through google, discord, github, etc